Browse docs

 Technical reference for how requests are split between preview bots and normal browsers.
 For a plain-language summary, see How your links work.

-In short: Normal browsers get a redirect to your real page.
-Apps that generate link previews get a small HTML page with Open Graph tags (title, description, image) that you configure — not a dump of your destination URL into the description.
+In short: Normal browsers get either an immediate 302 to your destination or, if you enabled buffer page on the link, a minimal HTML interstitial with a short countdown, then the destination — UTMs apply on redirect.
+Apps that generate link previews get a small HTML page with Open Graph tags (title, description, image) and a minimal visible landing — all from fields you configure — not a dump of your destination URL into the description.

 Core behavior

-For each GET /s/[slug] request, the handler inspects User-Agent.
+For each GET /[slug] request (canonical short URL), the handler inspects User-Agent.
 If it matches a known link-preview / social crawler pattern in lib/crawler-uas.ts, the response is 200 HTML with Open Graph and Twitter meta tags built from stored botTitle, botDescription, and optional ogImageUrl.

 Canonical and og:url

-Bot HTML sets og:url and link rel="canonical" to the short URL on your app origin (e.g. https://your.app/s/slug), not the destination.
+Bot HTML sets og:url and link rel="canonical" to the short URL on your app origin (e.g. https://your.app/slug), not the destination.
+Older links may use /s/slug; those requests receive a 308 redirect to /slug.

 Non-negotiable content rules